 The work of the association is guided by the following mission statement:

 The PDAC exists to promote a responsible, vibrant and sustainable Canadian mineral exploration and development sector.
 The PDAC encourages leading practices in technical, environmental, safety and social performance in Canada and internationally.

 The association’s activities and the services it provides fall generally into three categories: advocacy, information, and networking.
 The association is best known for its annual convention, trade show, and investors exchange.
-In 2014, this event attracted 25,122 attendees from 103 countries.
+In 2015, this event attracted 23,578 attendees from over 100 countries.

 The work of the association is carried out by a 48-member Board of Directors, 18 active committees; and a permanent staff.

 In 2012, the Board of Directors approved a five-year strategic plan for the association.
 This blueprint identified three priority areas on which the association will be focusing much of its resources and efforts: access to land, Aboriginal affairs and access to capital.
 Considerable effort and resources will also be allocated to corporate social responsibility (CSR), human resources, student initiatives, communications and public affairs, as well as heightening our ability to host the world-renowned PDAC Convention.

 Members are kept up-to-date on PDAC activities and industry matters through PDAC's Core magazine, published three times a year; PDAC eNews, a monthly emailed newsletter; PDAC's Annual Report, an annual summary of the work of the association; and other occasional publications.